 The Apple iPad Air and the iPad 9.7 feature the same camera capabilities.
 Both devices come with an 8-megapixel rear camera offering an aperture of f/2.4 with autofocus, HDR for photos and tap to focus.

 A 7-megapixel front-facing FaceTime HD camera is on board both devices too, capable of Live Photos, Auto HDR for photos and videos and Burst Mode.
 There is also a Retina Flash on board both models.

 In terms of video recording, the iPad Air and the iPad 9.7 both offer 1080p from their front and rear cameras.
 Their rear cameras are also capable of 3x video zoom and slo-mo video for 720p at 120fps.

-The iPad 9.7 is quite a bit cheaper than the iPad Air though and you still get Apple Pencil compatibility, the same camera hardware and features, as well as the same quoted battery life.
+The iPad 9.7 and 10.2 are both cheaper than the iPad Air though, and you still get Apple Pencil compatibility, the same camera hardware and features, as well as the same quoted battery life.

-With a £160 starting price difference, the decision of which iPad you should buy between the iPad Air and the iPad 9.7 comes down to whether you need the latest hardware and the larger screen, or whether you can survive with a 9.7-inch screen, slightly older processor and many of the same features.
+As ever, the decision of which iPad you should buy between the iPad Air and the iPad 9.7 comes down to whether you need the latest hardware and the larger screen, or whether you can survive with a 9.7-inch screen, slightly older processor but with many of the same features.